alibaba-archive/bufsp/README.md

 ### BUFSP Errors

-It is use to response a error from one side to another.
+BUFSP error is use to response a error from one side to another.
 The basic format is:

 ```
 "-Error message\r\n"